- Home

 IV drips

-With clinics and ‘drip bars’ popping up all over Australia, clientele are seeking IV fluids on demand, to cure hangovers, fatigue, dehydration, food poisoning, jet leg, and even to gain a supposed ‘instant health glow’ for skin and hair.
+With clinics and ‘drip bars’ popping up all over Australia, clientele are seeking IV fluids on demand, to cure hangovers, fatigue, dehydration, food poisoning, jet leg, and even to gain a supposed ‘instant healthy glow’ for skin and hair.
 Commonly known as ‘IV vitamin therapy’ this ‘treatment’ became popular by claiming 100% absorption of vitamins and minerals, which are deposited straight into your bloodstream.

 IV therapy is an invasive procedure that carries some risks.
 Side effects may include bruising, bleeding, and swelling at the insertion site.
 Some vitamins can actually be harmful to the body in larger amounts than we need.
 There is also the risk of cross-contamination, especially as these clinics are unregulated in Australia.
 It’s best to receive IV therapy in a hospital with trained medical specialists and only when advised by your doctor.